joconnor-ml/osm-ai-tools/README.md

 - `generate_bboxes` generates normalised bounding boxes for each object, linking objects and images.
 - `generate_tfrecords` writes image and bbox data to sharded tfrecord files.

-## Image Classification for Tag Validation
+## Image Classification for OSM Tag Validation

 Raw OSM annotations are often inconsistent, outdated or wrong.
 In [mistag_classification.ipynb](example/cooling_towers/mistag_classification.ipynb) we use a cross-validated image classification pipeline to generate a list of likely